bryanfks-dev/Courtly-Service/README.md

 - **GET** `/api/v1/courts/types/:type` - Get available courts using type from database
 - **GET** `/api/v1/vendors/me/courts/types/:type` - Get current vendor courts using court type from database
 - **POST** `/api/v1/vendors/me/courts/types/:type/new` - Create a new court for a court type
+- **POST** `/api/v1/vendors/me/courts/types/:type` - Create a new court for a court type if there is already an existing court

 ##### Reviews endpoints